Columns

 Customizing the Eloquent query

 Although you can customize the Eloquent query for the entire resource, you may also make specific modifications for the List page table.
-To do this, override the getTableQuery()
+To do this, override thegetTableQuery() method on the page class:

 Customizing the query string